-The Fall Guys game launched in early August & everyone has fallen in love with the cute jelly bean characters.
-If you haven’t heard about the game, it’s the perfect antidote to 2020 & you can find out all about it on the official Fall Guys site.
+When the Fall Guys game launched in summer 2020 everyone fell in love with the cute jelly bean characters.
+If you haven’t heard about the game, you can find out all about it on the official Fall Guys site.

 Notes & Abbreviations